isomerpages/moe-peicaisec/_academic/Craft & Technology.md

 <h4><strong>NUTRITION &amp; FOOD SCIENCE UNIT</strong></h4>
 <p>In Peicai, we aim to</p>
 <ol>
-<li>nurture students who take an active role in bettering the lives of those around them through their knowledge in nutrition,&nbsp;<br>health and food science.</li>
+<li>nurture students who take an active role in bettering the lives of those around them through their knowledge in nutrition,&nbsp;<br />health and food science.</li>
-<li>develop confident individuals who are able to make discerning judgement through essential knowledge and skills on food<br>literacy</li>
+<li>develop confident individuals who are able to make discerning judgement through essential knowledge and skills on food<br />literacy</li>
 <li>nurture innovative thinkers who will be able to apply principles of culinary science creatively in food preparation and cooking.</li>
 </ol>
 <p>We support these endeavours through</p>